grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 {{< figure src="/static/img/docs/flame-graph-panel/flame-graph-hovering.png" class="docs-image--no-shadow" max-width= "900px" caption="Figure 2 - Hovering over flame graph" >}}

-As there is more information to a block other than just its label, we decided to hide this information by default and show it on hover.

-Hovering over a specific block pops up a tooltip that shows you what the profile is measuring, in this case total time, along with other information such as this block's % of total time, the amount of time it took and the samples that were measured.
+You can hover a specific block to view a tooltip that shows you what the profile is measuring, in this case total time, along with other information such as this block's % of total time, the amount of time it took, and the samples that were measured.

 {{< figure src="/static/img/docs/flame-graph-panel/flame-graph-clicking.png" class="docs-image--no-shadow" max-width= "900px" caption="Figure 3 - Clicking on a block" >}}